 Alex also routinely represents clients in a variety of commercial cases, including contractual disputes, bankruptcy and insolvency issues, real estate matters and insurance products.
 Alex additionally represents clients in connection with regulatory investigations, including by the SEC, FINRA, the Department of Justice/U.S. Attorneys’ offices and state regulators.
-Such issues have involved, for example, the use of “expert networks,” the dissemination of equity research, sales practices and disclosure.
-Alex regularly counsels private equity firms and hedge funds on risk and diligence issues.
+Further, Alex regularly counsels private equity firms and hedge funds on a variety of risk issues.

 Alex’s advocacy on behalf of clients has earned him acknowledgment in industry publications.
 He is recommended by The Legal 500 in Financial Services: Litigation and was named by New York Super Lawyers magazine to its Rising Stars list.